FoxxMD/multi-scrobbler/README.md

 On first startup you may need to authorize Spotify and/or Last.fm by visiting the callback URL (which can also be accessed from the status page).
 Visit the status page above to find the applicable link to trigger this.

+## Help/FAQ

+Having issues with connections or configuration?
+Check the [FAQ](/docs/FAQ.md) before creating an issue!

 ## License

 MIT